semsorock/midnight-indexer/docs/api/v1/api-documentation.md

   "id": "4",
   "type": "start",
   "payload": {
-    "query": "subscription { unshieldedUtxos(address: \"mn_addr_test1...\") { eventType transaction { hash block { height } } createdUtxos { owner value tokenType intentHash outputIndex } spentUtxos { owner value tokenType intentHash outputIndex } } }"
+    "query": "subscription { unshieldedUtxos(address: \"mn_addr_test1...\") { progress { highestIndex currentIndex } transaction { hash block { height } } createdUtxos { owner value tokenType intentHash outputIndex } spentUtxos { owner value tokenType intentHash outputIndex } } }"
   }
 }
 ```

-**Response Types:**
+**Event Types:**

-- UPDATE: Indicates a transaction that created or spent UTXOs for the address.
-- PROGRESS: Status message for synchronization progress or keep-alive.

-**Each event includes:**

-- The transaction that triggered the event
-- Lists of created and spent UTXOs in that transaction
+- **Update Events**: When UTXOs are created or spent, includes transaction details and affected UTXOs
+- **Progress Events**: Periodic synchronization progress updates without transaction data

 **UnshieldedUtxoEvent**

 Event payload for the unshielded UTXO subscription:
-- `eventType`: Either `UPDATE` (for actual changes) or `PROGRESS` (for status messages)
+- `progress`: Progress information for wallet synchronization (always present)
+  - `highestIndex`: The highest end index of all currently known transactions
+  - `currentIndex`: The current end index for this address
-- `transaction`: The transaction associated with this event
+- `transaction`: The transaction associated with this event (present for actual updates, null for progress-only events)
-- `createdUtxos`: List of UTXOs created in this transaction for the subscribed address
+- `createdUtxos`: UTXOs created in this transaction for the subscribed address (null for progress-only events)
-- `spentUtxos`: List of UTXOs spent in this transaction for the subscribed address
+- `spentUtxos`: UTXOs spent in this transaction for the subscribed address (null for progress-only events)

 ## Query Limits Configuration